DestructionCatalyst/TouhouWikiPages/README.md

 ### These games dialogue pages are present:

-- All main story games, starting from Touhou 6, EXCEPT Touhou 12 main game sceinario, as its dialogue pages are formatted differently and need a different parser (the extras for this game have the right format and are present)
+- All main story games, starting from Touhou 6
 - Fighting games (7.5, 12.3, 13.5, 14.5, 15.5).
-Touhou 10.5 and everything except Sanae scenario in 12.3 is not present for the same reason as TH12 main game.
 I honestly regret adding these games because they have very many files with very few dialogue lines, so it's probably not worth downloading all of them.
 - Spinoffs: 12.5, 12.8, 14.3, 16.5, 17.5.
 Touhou 9.5 is not included because of the absence of actual dialogue in in.

 ### These are not present:
-- Everything stated as "not included" above
+- Touhou 9.5 - nothing to use
-- PC98 games
+- PC98 games - can probably be used (Except Touhou 1 that doesn't have any dialogue)
-- Bohemian Archive in Japanese Red (particualrly Aya's interviews with different characters)
+- Touhou Bunka printworks (Bohemian Archive in Japanese Red and Alternative Facts in Eastern Utopia) can be included (particualrly Aya's interviews with different characters)